All Episodes

 That's an excellent question.

-There have been a number of changes, a number of people have resigned, uh, and I think that's good, but there's still more work to be done.
+A number of people have resigned, and I think that's good, but there's still more work to be done.

 Well, I really appreciate everything you're doing, and I feel like I know these cases inside and out, and I'm pretty convinced crimes were committed and an abuse of power scandal exists before us.

-But in in all honesty, Congressman, this whole thing stinks to high heaven in terms of abuse of power and corruption.
+But in all honesty, Congressman, this whole thing stinks to high heaven in terms of abuse of power and corruption.

 Do you see the same thing I see?